DeepPavlovAdmin/convai/index.md

-> Competitive human evaluation of existing dialogue systems and crowdsourcing of rated dialogs for future training of end-to-end systems
+> Competitive human evaluation of existing dialogue systems and crowdsourcing of rated dialogs dataset for future training of end-to-end systems

 # Participate